STAR TREK:

 Of course, science is rarely ever going to be strictly airtight in fiction like this, but I think the characters' approach to science is much more loose and clumsy in this episode than in most others.
 It starts on approach to the planet, as the crew has great difficulty explaining exactly what intrigues them about the planet, and what the difficulties of discovering more really are.
 In fact, it almost feels like each line of dialogue describes a completely different phenomenon or challenge.
 By the time we get to the end of the story, we have to wonder if it was supposed to be the entire barrier itself that flipped the Defiant back in time to crash, or if it was one particular sweet-spot on the barrier that did it.
 We also have to wonder what this interference is at the beginning that is increasing so badly and so rapidly that a probe will not be able to send readings about what is going on down on the planet.
 They can't even decide if the life they detect is on the planet or not, or tell trees and plants from fungus.
 This is a particularly bad plot hole by the time we get to the end of the show, because this same interference should prevent the Defiant crew from being able to tell if the colonists still exist down on the surface or not.
 Of course in my book, the colonists CAN'T simply vanish with a wave of time's magic wand.
 My model of time and choice is more elegant, and I can easily account for their continued existence.
 The only actual event that could contradict my theory of time would be the disappearance of the colony at the end, which we thankfully don't see.
 We just get a line of dialogue from someone taking a reading, and there's plenty of reason to distrust that reading's accuracy.
 In fact, for all we know, the quantum barrier around the planet may divide one universe from another.
 Any contact may be able to slide a ship from one universe to another, and the planet that you see from the outside may not be the same version of the planet that you visited when you were on the inside.
 Strange how all the characters have such convictions over what the magic wand of time will or will not do.

 Let's think about the garden for a moment.
-Time's magic wand is supposed to erase the colonists as though they never existed, but our regular Defiant crew obviously will continue to exist as they have always done... but the garden is a joint creation between the two parties.
+Time's magic wand is supposed to erase the colonists as though they never existed, whereas our regular Defiant crew obviously will continue to exist as they have always done... but the garden is a joint creation between the two parties.
 Does this mean that the trees planted by the colonists will vanish or untransplant themselves, while the trees planted by the current Defiant crew stay where the crew put them?
 What about trees that were planted by both groups in tandem?
 Will Sisko's holes suddenly become empty, or trees that Bashir planted in Yedrin's holes suddenly be uprooted, but sitting on the ground in more or less the same place?
 It becomes ridiculous under the single-line rewrite model of time.

 One also has to wonder why a good chunk of the colony's history is recounted by children who speak like adults and have their version of events taken 100% seriously, no tire-kicking or probing questions asked.
 The real point here is that our regular Starfleet characters appear quite undisciplined in scientific method in terms of how they observe, gather evidence, come to their conclusions, and articulate themselves.
 Rarely do they appear so sloppy.